 A Facilitation Fund in the Blackdown Hills AONB

-The Blackdown Hills Farming and Woodland Group is a training and collaboration network for farmers, woodland owners and other land managers within the Blackdown Hills Area of Outstanding Natural Beauty (AONB).
-It began in spring 2018 and will run for three years.
+The Blackdown Hills Farming and Woodland Group (BHFWG) is a training and collaboration network for farmers, woodland owners and other land managers within the Blackdown Hills Area of Outstanding Natural Beauty (AONB).
+It began in spring 2018 and currently runs to August 2021.
 Its work is financed through the Countryside Stewardship Facilitation Fund, a national programme to bring land managers together to improve the local natural environment at a landscape scale.
-The Blackdown Hills group is now one of 98 such locally-led Facilitation Fund groups across England.
+The Blackdown Hills group is now one of over 100 such locally-led Facilitation Fund groups across England.

 The group is overseen by a steering group of farmer members and partner organisations, and is administered by Butterfly Conservation, with support from the Blackdown Hills AONB.